Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 • Sensitivity to something in mom’s diet: If breastfeeding, something mom ate like shellfish, eggs, or dairy could be passing through the breastmilk.
 Eliminating potential triggers from mom’s diet may help.

-• Infection: Gastrointestinal infections from bacteria or parasites can cause fishy-smelling poop.
+• Infection: Gastrointestinal infections from bacteria or parasites can cause fishy smelling poop.
 Infections like salmonella need medical treatment.

-• Digestive enzyme insufficiency: Conditions like lactase deficiency mean baby can’t properly digest components of breast milk or formula.
+• Digestive enzyme insufficiency: Conditions like lactase deficiency mean baby can’t properly digest components of breastmilk or formula.
 This malabsorption leads to smelly stools.

 • Bowel obstruction: Rarely, a blocked bowel prevents proper digestion, causing odorous poop.
 This requires prompt medical attention.